SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 Introduction
 -------------------------------------

-`SimPy`_ is used to develop a simple simulation of a bank with a number of tellers.
+In this tutorial, `SimPy`_ is used to develop a simple simulation of a bank with a number of tellers.
 This Python package provides *Processes* to model active components such as messages, customers, trucks, and planes.
-It has three classes to model facilities where congestion might occur:
-*Resources* for ordinary queues, *Levels* for the supply of quantities of material, and *Stores* for collections of individual items.
+It has three classes to model facilities where congestion might occur: *Resources* for ordinary queues, *Levels* for the supply of quantities of material, and *Stores* for collections of individual items.
 Only examples of *Resources* are described here.
 It also provides *Monitors* and *Tallys* to record data like queue lengths and delay times and to calculate simple averages.
 It uses the standard Python random package to generate random numbers.

 Starting with SimPy 2.0 an object-oriented programmer's interface was added to the package.
-It is quite compatible with the current procedural approach which is used in the models described here.
+It is compatible with the current procedural approach which is used in most of the models described here.

 .. _`SimPy`: http://simpy.sourceforge.net/

 SimPy can be obtained from: http://sourceforge.net/projects/simpy.
 The examples run with SimPy version 1.5 and later.
 This tutorial is